nehreetkaur/reacthmk/README.md

 # DESCRIPTION

 In this application , user can run the application with **npm start** on the terminal and in the browser presented with random person data with their image,name(first and last), email and phone-num.
 User can search any person with their name.
-Data is represented in table format for better visual experience.Icons is also added from the react icons as well.
+Data is represented in table format for better visual experience.Icons is also added from the react icons as well.There is also button added **ASC-ORDER** to sort the name of employess by their **first-Name**.

 # INSTALLATION